Office of Faculty Research

 The Executive Director is assisted by a contingent of qualified staff including a Grants Specialist, a Technical Writer, and an Administrative Assistant.
 Our office is housed in the Faculty Commons area of the Dick Smith Library.
-The OFR works collaboratively with academic departments, colleges, Academic Affairs, Business Services, Risk and Safety Management, Campus Compliance and Ethics Committee, the Office of Student Research and Creative Activities, and the Office of Sponsored Projects.
+The OFR works collaboratively with academic departments, colleges, Academic Affairs, Business Services, Risk Management and Compliance, Campus Compliance and Ethics Committee, the Office of Student Research and Creative Activities, and the Office of Sponsored Projects.
 The Executive Director reports to the Associate Vice President for Academic Research and Grants.

 Faculty can access the expertise and skills of the OFR staff at any time.
 Our knowledge spans funding agency/organization culture, investment priorities, proposal evaluation criteria, proposal submission processes, sponsored project compliance requirements, institutional and external partnership review, contract assessment, budget compliance, and post-award reporting ensure competitive submissions.